Kinyadoreen/The-Cozy-Nook/README.md

 2. Open index.html file in a browser to view pages locally.
 3. Customize css/styles.css and js/scripts.js as needed.
-4. Replace Formspree form ID and Google reCAPTCHA site key with your own in contact.html.
-5. Deploy on GitHub Pages, Netlify, or your favorite host!
+4. Deploy on GitHub Pages, Netlify, or your favorite host!

 ---